 MySQL Router officially supports active MySQL Server versions equal to or below the MySQL Router version.
-For example, MySQL Router 8.0 officially supports MySQL 8.0.
-As of MySQL Router 8.0.41, MySQL Router does not support versions from a newer series, such as MySQL Server 8.4.
+For example, MySQL Router 9.3 officially supports MySQL 8.0, 8.4, and 9.3.

 1.1 Routing for MySQL InnoDB Cluster

 MySQL Router is part of InnoDB Cluster and is lightweight middleware that provides transparent routing between your application and back-end MySQL Servers.
 It is used for a wide variety of use cases, such as providing high availability and scalability by routing database traffic to appropriate back-end MySQL servers.
 The pluggable architecture also enables developers to extend MySQL Router for custom use cases.